abcpaem/tdd-mars-rover-kata/README.md

   - If there is a risk of collision when the Rover is trying to move forward.
   - If there are no more instructions for moving the Rover.
 - As you can see in the diagram above, the program will keep in a loop of moving Rovers until the user decides to stop the navigation.
-- By the way, I could have drawn a UML Activity diagram instead of a Flowchart diagram, but as there is no concurrency in the system and the colourful flowchart diagram is easier to grasp on the eyes of a non-technical stakeholder, that is why.
+- A flowchart diagram was chosen instead of a UML Activity diagram because there is no concurrency in the system, and the colourful flowchart diagram is easier to grasp on the eyes of a non-technical stakeholder.

 ### Class Diagram
 Now it is time to map out the structure of the Mars Rover navigation system by modeling its classes, attributes, operations and relationships between objects, so here is the Class diagram: